tcardoso2/t-motion-binance/README.md

 # t-motion-binance
 A binance API wrapper, to detect movements in currencies

+* v0.0.11: Working on syncing position between the AccountEnvironment and the TradeProxyEnvironment;
 * v0.0.10: Implemented detectors, these only propagate the event for their own currency pair matching their name;
 * v0.0.9: Continuing on implementation of syncronization (WIP);
 * v0.0.8: Working In Progress on synchronization between TradingProxyEnvironment and actual Binance API;